 Learn about dogs, their care, and their feeding.
 May include obedience training of animal.
 Subcategories include agility, care and training, and stock.

 Learn how to shop for, prepare, and serve nutritious food safely, and how to maintain good health through a good diet.
-Food may be whatever the leader selects, with subcategories including but not limited to :Beginning, Dairy, International, Nutritional, and Preservation.
+Foods may be whatever the leader selects, with subcategories including but not limited to :Beginning, Dairy, International, Nutrition, and Preservation.

 Health & Fitness